 Only pedal boats, but the sea is perfect for snorkelling.

 There are two restaurants and two beach bars on the beach.

 Cala Mondrago is a secluded and small resort with only a few hotels and it is highly unlikely that Cala Mondrago will ever grow larger.
 The most popular hotel is Hotel Playa Mondrago (see photo above), located a few meters from the beach.

 In 1992 much of the area around Cala Mondrago was declared a Natural Park, thus affording it special protection from future commercial development.

 Cala Mondrago map

 The satellite photo shows two white beaches and the beautiful turquoise sea.
 It is s’Amarador to the left and Cala Mondrago in the middle.
-To the right it’s Calo des Burgit.
+To the right it’s the tiny Calo des Burgit.